top of page

 Soma Bay

-A peninsula jutting into the Red Sea, Soma Bay is similar to Sahl Hasheesh and Makadi Bay, but much smaller.
-Because it’s surrounded by the sea on three sides, Soma Bay is famous for its water sports, especially kitesurfing and windsurfing due to the ideal wind conditions.
+A peninsula jutting into the Red Sea, Soma Bay is a beautiful resort town surrounded by the sea on three sides, with Egypt's eastern mountains as a backdrop.
+It's famous for its water sports, especially kitesurfing and windsurfing due to the ideal wind conditions.
+They're also one of the best spots on the Red Sea for diving and snorkeling.

-Best way to get there: fly into Hurghada and drive to Soma Bay (an hour south).
+Best way to get there: fly into Hurghada and drive to Soma Bay (45 minutes south).

 Safaga